Fofudja: Main features and usage

 Members of the community sarcastically position themselves as semi-underground Russian minority in present-day Ukraine, proud Russian patriots and devout Orthodox Christians.
 They also pretend to be fiercely chauvinistic with well defined xenophobic and antisemitic views.
 As such, the generally accepted view of the community is that they are living on eternal Russian lands, speak the only acceptable and "normal" Russian language and patiently await imminent liberation from Ukrainian and Jewish oppression.
-The latter are termed with one derogatory word for both ethnicities: Жидобандеровцьі (Zhidobanderovtsy, Kike-Banderites).
+The latter are termed with one derogatory word for both ethnicities: zhydobanderivtsi (Yid-Banderites).

-Fofudja as a piece of religious clothing is meant to be a symbol of Russian Orthodoxy and of Russian culture.
-Participants believe that they will be persecuted by Ukrainian authorities for wearing it in public as a piece of national Russian costume.
-In fact, the leader of Ukrainian communists Petro Symonenko was asked in an Internet conference the following question: